 Both In the Same Verse

 To open this idea up, let me borrow the very last verse of Moroni, chapter 6.
 Notice how both the Spirit and the Holy Ghost are used in the same verse and refer to two different influences that work together.

-Moroni referred to two different spiritual influences in play within the same verse, and not the same spiritual force named twice.
+Moroni referred to two different spiritual influences in play within the same verse.

 Wherefore, I beseech of you, brethren, that ye should search diligently in the light of Christ that ye may know good from evil; and if ye will lay hold upon every good thing, and condemn it not, ye certainly will be a child of Christ.
 (Moroni 7:19)

 The natural question that came to me is: how is the light or Spirit of Christ different from the Holy Ghost and the Holy Ghost’s influence, or are they the same thing?
 Are both of them described interchangeably by the word “Spirit”?
 The best understanding came for me when I first studied what is meant by the “Spirit of Christ.”
 I clicked on the footnote link in verse 19 for the phrase “light of Christ, and the most exciting verses from the Doctrine and Covenants came up.

 For the word of the Lord is truth, and whatsoever is truth is light, and whatsoever is light is Spirit, even the Spirit of Jesus Christ.
 (D&C 84:45)

 So the Spirit of Jesus Christ is defined as truth and light itself.
 Nephi said the “words of Christ will tell you all things what ye should do.”
 (2 Nephi 32:3), and John, the apostle, described Christ as “the Word,” the light and the life of man.
 (John 1:1-4)

 The following verses from Doctrine and Covenants 88:6-7 and 11 were also linked by a footnote to Moroni 7:19 and brought the idea of the Spirit and Light of Christ full circle